MrkFrcsl98/AES_algorithm/README.md

 One important aspect of these flow of operations, is that the above operations are performed during all rounds except the last round, where the mixColumn and InvMixColumn operations are omitted.

 ### KeyExpansion
+AES starts with the KeyExpansion operation, which generates all required round keys.
 The keyExpansion process uses a keyscheduling mechanism to generate round keys aka subkeys using the original key, the number of total subkeys depends on the number of rounds which also depends on the key size(128, 192, 256) -> (10+1, 12+1, 14+1).
 Each subkey is 128 bits long, and must be unique for each round.
 But wait... why is there 10+1(for 128 bits) instead of 10 subkeys?